polkadot-developers/substrate-developer-hub.github.io/docs/overview/glossary.md

 The means by which data relating to the blockchain is persisted between invocations of the node.

 ## Dev Phrase
 A Mnemonic phrase which is intentionally made public.
 All of the well-known development accounts (Alice, Bob, Charlie, Dave, Ferdie, and Eve) are generated from the same dev phrase.
-The dev phrase is: `bottom drive obey lake curtain smoke basket hold race lonely fit walk`
+The dev phrase is: `bottom drive obey lake curtain smoke basket hold race lonely fit walk`.

+Many tools in the Substrate ecosystem, such as subkey, allow users to implicitly specify the dev phrase with by only specifying a derivation path such as `//Alice`.

 ## Digest
 An extensible field of the block header that encodes information needed by header-only ("light") clients for chain synchronisation.